If you continue without changing your settings, we’ll assume you’re happy to receive all cookies from the BMA website. Find out more about cookies

 We want to hear about your experiences of working in understaffed situations and of any individual or collective efforts to bring about positive change in your place of work.

 Your first-hand account of life working in the NHS could make all the difference as we continue to call for better working conditions for staff, safer patient care and urge the Government to adequately support NHS employers with the resources they need.
+Read comments and experiences from doctors working last winter.

 Share your story